-National curriculu Kapow Primary topics Year 3 m subjects Why do people live near volcanoes?
+National curriculum subjects Why do people live near volcanoes?
 Who lives in Antarctica?
 Are all settlements the same?
-English Spoken language: Listening and responding appropriately to adults and their peers whilst analysing rocks; asking relevant questions about rocks and where they have come from; articulating and justifying arguments on whether they would live near a volcano; describing the properties of the layers of the Earth; verbally exploring ideas for their own earthquake-proof building.
+English Spoken language: Listening and responding appropriately to adults and their peers whilst analysing rocks during fieldwork; asking relevant questions about rocks and where they have come from; articulating and justifying arguments on whether they would live near a volcano; describing the properties of the layers of the Earth; verbally exploring ideas for their own earthquake-proof building.
 Reading: Retrieving and recording information from non-fiction texts on volcano classification.
 Spoken language: Articulating and justifying their ideas around the similarities and differences between the UK and Antarctica; listening and responding appropriately to their peers when following instructions to map a route in the school grounds.
-Spoken language: Listening and responding appropriately to adults and their peers whilst conducting fieldwork; participating in collaborative conversations around what maps and photographs can tell us about the local area; articulating the similarities and differences between their locality and New Delhi.
+Coming soon!
 Maths Measurement: Converting between centimetres and kilometres to find the length of Antarctica using a ruler and calculator (greater depth only).
 Geometry - position and direction: Using coordinates on a 2D grid to find a position on a world map and plotting a point.
 Science States of matter: Understanding that the Earth's crust changes state when heated to extreme temperatures.
-Rocks: Exploring how rocks change over time to form mountains and volcanoes and where rocks originally come from; learning that rocks break down into fertile soils in a volcanic environment; grouping and comparing rocks based on their appearance and properties; observing crystals and grains in a rock during their fieldwork.
+Rocks: Exploring how rocks change over time to form mountains and volcanoes and where rocks originally come from;, learning that rocks break down into fertile soils in a volcanic environment; grouping and comparing rocks based on their appearance and properties; observing crystals and grains in a rock during their fieldwork.
 Living things and their habitats: Recognising how volcanoes can change a landscape and realising the impact this may have on living things.
 Forces: Noticing that earthquakes occur because of forces at tectonic plate boundaries.
 States of matter: Understanding that the sea around Antarctica can freeze and melt depending on the season and temperature.
-Art Practising their control of materials by crafting a model of the Earth.
+Art and design Practising their control of materials through crafting a model of the Earth.
 Computing Using search technologies effectively when researching volcano classification.
 Using a digital device to record and present information on the experience of a researcher in Antarctica (optional); Understanding how the internet can provide useful services such as Google Earth to explore their locality.
-Using technology to locate and look at the features of UK coasts.
 History Studying a famous Antarctic explorer from British history.
-Identifying how land use has changed over time in the local area using old maps.
-PE Taking part in outdoor adventurous activity as part of a team during geology fieldwork on the school grounds.
-Planning and taking part in an outdoor adventurous activity around the school grounds.
-Planning and taking part in an outdoor adventurous activity around the local area.
+PE Taking part in outdoor adventurous activity as part of a team during Planning and taking part in an outdoor adventurous activity